 Without question, the answer to the above is that the importer is responsible for determining product-specific data requirements, with the entire process being managed through what is known as a “Product Master” (aka “Item Master”) file.
 As the name indicates, the Product Master is a database that is controlled by the importer and that contains all information specific to an individual item.
 These days, one can find Product Masters housed in anything from an Excel spreadsheet to the most sophisticated of Enterprise Resource Planning software packages.

 Regardless of the technology used to manage a Product Master, this tool must serves as the “genesis” of all documents, files and/or communications that are generated throughout an import transaction.
 Without some sort of item-centric source file, experience has shown that it will be impossible for the importer to achieve network-wide compliance with the Three C’s requirement and as such, the likelihood of ensuing problems, delays and confusion across the entire import chain will be much higher.
+For this reason, Complete, Consistent and Correct Master Data for trade compliance is the foundation of everything.

 Because importing is more complex than sourcing goods domestically, the field-specific requirements for a well-designed Product Master are greater.
 Be they related to fields such as country of origin, currency of purchase or product testing requirements, there is just more item-specific “stuff” to account for when setting up an import-oriented Item Master.
 Although the content of a Product Master may vary by type industry type, the below bullet points capture +90% of the details that should be included in this tool: